 Base salaries are intended to provide an appropriate level of fixed compensation that will assist in employee retention and recruitment.
 The REIT has paid the base salaries of the NEOs since January 1, 2020, when Mr. Lamb and Mr. Kalra became employees of the REIT in connection with the Internalization.
-Effective January 1, 2020, the base salary for the President and Chief Executive Officer was increased to \$475,000 per year (from \$418,675 in 2019) and the base salary for the Chief Financial Officer and Corporate Secretary was increased to \$275,000 per year (from \$250,000 in 2019).
-The increased base salaries relative to 2019 reflect the additional time spent by the NEOs on REIT matters as employees of the REIT.
-The NEO's base salaries are set at about 90% of the Compensation Peer Group median base salaries in 2018 based on company disclosures.
+Effective January 1, 2020, the base salary for the President and Chief Executive Officer was \$475,000 per year (and was further increased to \$495,000 per year effective January 1, 2023 pursuant to the NEO Employment Agreements) and the base salary for the Chief Financial Officer and Corporate Secretary was \$275,000 per year (and was increased to \$300,000 per year effective January 1, 2023 pursuant to the NEO Employment Agreements).
+The NEO's base salaries were not adjusted in 2021 or 2022 but have been increased effective January 1, 2023 pursuant to the NEO Employment Agreements.